 Take Advantage of the Disneyland Baby Care Centers

 Have a potty training toddler?
 When Lily was training, she loved the Baby Care Center’s tiny potties that are just her size (for guests under 42 inches).
-The Disney California Adventure location also has a family restroom, which is lacking from the older Disneyland center.
+The Disney California Adventure location also has a family restroom, which is lacking from the older Disneyland Center.

 Feeding Baby at Disneyland

-Best Disneyland Attractions for Babies
+Best Disneyland Rides for Babies

 So you have a well-fed, comfortable baby.
 Now comes the fun!
 What will you and your baby enjoy at Disneyland?
 Parents love that Disney designed rides with families in mind.
-Most family-friendly rides in the Disney parks can accommodate at least two adults and a small child or one adult and two children.
+Most family-friendly rides in the Disney parks can accommodate at least two adults and a small child, or one adult and two children.
 Since baby often makes three, this arrangement makes everyone’s ride so much easier than deciding how to split up.